heupel/javascript-node.tmbundle/README.md

-# Textmate Bundle for Node.JS
+# TextMate Bundle for Node.JS

 ## Common commands and short-cuts